USEPA/FASM-sensor-AQI-analysis/README.md

     *   Click **Create Project**.
 ### Requirements for Sensor Data

 The sensor data must consist of two files (.csv or .xlsx format), one of metadata and one of time series data that will be combined into a *mts_monitor* object for analysis.
-To read more about the *mts_monitor* data format, see https://mazamascience.github.io/MazamaTimeSeries/ .
+To read more about the *mts_monitor* data format, see the [MazamaTimeSeries](https://mazamascience.github.io/MazamaTimeSeries/) description from Mazama Science.
 #### Sensor Metadata

 The metadata file must have each row as a unique device and columns of device metadata.